Parineeti Chopra: Hiatus and career fluctuations (2015–2020)

 Post the release of Kill Dil, Chopra took a 3-year sabbatical from full-time acting, during which she briefly portrayed guest character Muskaan Raza Qureshi in Dishoom (2016), appearing in the song "Jaaneman Aah" alongside Varun Dhawan.
 She returned to the screen in 2017 with Yash Raj Films' romantic drama Meri Pyaari Bindu opposite Ayushmann Khurrana.
-The film tells the story of Abhimanyu, a writer who uses his heartbreak as fuel for his next book; she played the titular character, Bindu Shankarnarayanan, an aspiring singer, whose story is told from Abhimanyu's perspective.
 Anisha Jhaveri of IndieWire praised Chopra for "grounding Bindu with flickers of genuine sensitivity and vulnerability [...] hinting that there's more to the character behind that flighty surface."
 Rajeev Masand called her performance as "sincere", but felt that the actress was given very less to work thanks to the "flighty and fickle" nature of her character.
 She next starred opposite Ajay Devgn in Rohit Shetty's horror-comedy Golmaal Again, the fourth installment in the Golmaal film series.
 Bollywood Hungama noted, "Chopra has a crucial character and from the first sequence itself, there's an element of mystery surrounding her character that adds to the fun.
 She looks beautiful and does a good job."
 The film broke several box-office records and was eventually declared a blockbuster, thus becoming her highest-grossing film to date.
 It grossed over ₹311 crore at the box-office, thus becoming one of the highest-grossing Indian films of all time.